-One of the most exciting parts of any trip is the packing.
+One of the most exciting parts of any trip is packing.
 What do you wear?
 What shoes do you bring?
 Did you remember to pack socks?

-There are dozens of lists like, What to Pack on Travel Independent, that help both men and women determine the essentials for a backpacking trip.
+There are dozens of lists like, What to Pack on Travel Independent that help both men and women determine the essentials for a backpacking trip.

-After wearing the same clothes for months, wearing flats so you can carry your backpack around and moving from one hostel to another, you start to feel like you are losing that spark of femininity that you had before you left.
+After wearing the same clothes for months, wearing flats so you can carry your backpack around, and moving from one hostel to another, you start to feel like you are losing that spark of femininity that you had before you left.

-The following 10 secret items to pack as a woman on your next trip are tried and true, straight from a female around-the-world backpacker.
+The following ten secret items to pack as a woman on your next trip are tried and true, straight from a female around-the-world backpacker.